ChokunPlayZ/huggingface-model-api/README.md

 # huggingface-model-api
-a very simple python app to load huggingface model and host it locally so your response instantly! don't have to wait for it to spin up!
+a very simple python app to load huggingface model and host it locally so you get your response instantly! don't have to wait for it to spin up!

+## TODO List
+- [ ] Load config.json
+- [ ] load the model so we can use it
+- [ ] API Key Authentication (maybe?)